singer-io/getting-started/SPEC.md

 ### State

-The State is used to record whatever information the streamer needs to persist across different invocations of the program in order to remember where it left off the last time it ran.
+The State is used mark the spot in the stream so that a streamer can start close to where it left off the last time it was run.
+The state must be encoded in JSON, but beyond that the structure of the state is determined wholely by the streamer.
+As a streamer runs, it should periodically write STATE records to stdout in order to mark the spot in the stream.

+The auth

 While the streamer is running, it should periodically output "STATE" records.
 The next time the streamer is called, it will be called with whatever state value it produced last.
-The state is typically used to record offsets in the ordered stream of data, such as values of "last_updated_at" fields.
+The state is typically used to record offsets in the ordered stream of data, such as values of "last updated at" fields.

 ```json
 {